ebzzry/ebzzry.github.io/en/fkd/zsh-tips-4.md

 In addition to executing `M-x` commands, Zsh also permits us to define keybindings that insert arbitrary text to the command line, including control characters.

 I frequently have the need to process the output of a command.
-Usually one would do the following:
+Usually I would do the following:

     % foo `some command`